AlibabaCloudDocs/ots/intl.en-US/API Reference/Data Types/PlainBuffer.md

 VT_INF_MIN = 0x9
 VT_INF_MAX = 0xa
 VT_AUTO_INCREMENT = 0xb

 ```

-## Calculate the checksum { .section}
+## Checksum calculation

-The basic logic for calculating the checksum is as follows:
+The checksum is calculated based on the following basic logic:

--   Calculate the name/value/type/time stamp of each cell.
+-   The name, value, type, and timestamp of each cell is calculated.
--   Calculate the delete in the row.
-If delete mark exists in the row, supplement a single-byte 1; otherwise, supplement a single-byte 0.
+-   The delete mark of each row is calculated.
+A byte of 1 is added for each row that has a delete mark.
+A byte of 0 is added for each row that does not have a delete mark.
--   Because the checksum is calculated for each cell, the cell checksum is used to calculate the row checksum, that is, the CRC operation is only performed on the checksums of cells in the row, not data in the row.
+-   After the checksum is calculated for each cell in a row, these cell checksums are used to calculate the row checksum.
+The CRC is performed only on the cells in the row, instead of data in the row.

 Java implementation:

-**Note:** The following code is from `$tablestore-4.2.1-sources/com/alicloud/openservices/tablestore/core/protocol/PlainBufferCrc8.java`.
-For more information, see [Java SDK](../../../../intl.en-US/SDK Reference/Java SDK/Installation.md).
+**Note:** The following code is extracted from `$tablestore-4.2.1-sources/com/alicloud/openservices/tablestore/core/protocol/PlainBufferCrc8.java`.
+For more information, see [Installation](/intl.en-US/SDK Reference/Java SDK/Installation.md).

 ```language-c++
 public static byte getChecksum(byte crc, PlainBufferCell cell) throws IOException {